 But how can this be achieved if we create an industry that tells women what is suitable to wear and what isn’t, according to the fashion designed by other people?
 The hijab should prevent us from succumbing to such expectations, but now sisters put on the hijab & still have a beauty image to live up to.
 Sometimes Muslim women even feel like that they have to compensate for the fact that their hair is covered, by being even more fashionable, wearing even more makeup.
 As Muslims we have created a culture where you’ll find the makeup tutorials and OOTD details next to the hijab tutorials.
 The two have become intertwined and sisters have the pressure to live up to two unattainable standards of beauty; the Western, and now the Muslim.

-Before anyone asks, am I saying that Muslim women must only ever wear black from head to toe?
-No of course not.
-The sharia does leave some room to ensure the Muslim woman’s dress-code is practical and that she can take pride in her appearance and make it personal to her, with different colours and styles.
-And I’m not saying that we shouldn’t have shops that cater to Muslim women’s needs.
-But there is a difference between selling and buying beautiful clothes, and creating a culture of changing fashion trends to subscribe to and having to face all the insecurities that brings.
+Does this mean Muslim women must only ever wear black from head to toe?
+No, the sharia does leave some room to ensure the Muslim woman’s dress-code is practical and that she can take pride in her appearance and make it personal to her.
+As a community, we also do need shops that cater to Muslim women’s needs.
+But there is a difference between selling and buying nice clothes, and creating a culture of changing fashion trends to subscribe to and having to face all the insecurities that brings.
 And unfortunately, this is the direction we see things heading today.

 We have to reclaim the meaning of hijab and refuse to let it be used just as part of a business strategy.
 This is an act of worship we strive to do with full sincerity, to mark our identity as Muslim women that seek to please our Lord, not succumb to society’s definition of fashionable.